Gilman, Taylor County, Wisconsin

-Gilman is a village in Taylor County, Wisconsin, United States.
-The population was 410 at the 2010 census.
-The village is located between the towns of Aurora and Ford.
+Gilman is a village in Taylor County, Wisconsin, United States, located between the towns of Aurora and Ford.
+Its population was 378 at the 2020 census.

 Geography

-The community is in southwest Taylor County adjacent to the intersection of highways 64 and 73.
+The village is in southwest Taylor County adjacent to the intersection of highways 64 and 73.
+It also lies on the Yellow River and the Canadian National rail line.
 The Chequamegon–Nicolet National Forest lies three miles to the east.

 According to the United States Census Bureau, the village has a total area of 2.34 sqmi, all of it land.